• Skip to main content

 6-7 days is the limit as with most cooked food.
 After that, simply divide it up into small portions and place in small snack-size zipper-top bags or other small airtight containers and place in the freezer.

-What are ways to use tomato confit?
+What are ways to use oven-roasted tomatoes?

 Use anywhere you want a concentrated tomato flavor.
 Uses include salads, pasta, add to purchased tomato sauce to improve the flavor, crostini, charcuterie or antipasto boards and mashed as a “whole” form of tomato paste.